mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 </div>
 ```

-Since we now  want to target a different turbo frame instaad of the one where links (or othe component) reside, we must define the targetted frame as an attribute.
+Since we now want to target a _different_ turbo frame instead of the one where links reside, we must define the targeted frame as an attribute.
 As seen from the above snippet it is done as follows:

 ```html
 link_to style.name, style, data: { turbo_frame: "style_details" }